more likely called landscape format, portrait format, square format, but we want to know why

 A powerful picture design element of a photo is the appropriate choice of a format.

 Already the preliminary fixing, which format the photo should have, is a big part of the overall impression.
+So, choose different formats and try out different formats.
+That way you can compare afterwards, which one suits best and you will learn from experience

 The possible (widely-used) choices are: